Ernest Keppler

-Ernest C. Keppler (April 5, 1918 – May 23, 2001) was an American lawyer, jurist, and Republican politician from the U.S. state of Wisconsin.
-He served six years (1979–1985) as a Wisconsin circuit court judge in Sheboygan County, after representing Ozaukee and Sheboygan counties in the Wisconsin State Senate for 18 years (1961–1979).
+Ernest C. Keppler (April 5, 1918 – May 23, 2001) was an American lawyer, jurist, and Republican politician from Sheboygan County, Wisconsin.
+He served 18 years in the Wisconsin Senate, representing the 20th Senate district from 1961 to 1979, and then served six years as Wisconsin circuit court judge in Sheboygan County.
+Earlier in life, he also served one term in the Wisconsin State Assembly (1943).

 Biography

 Born in Sheboygan, Wisconsin, Keppler graduated from the University of Wisconsin and received his law degree from the University of Wisconsin Law School.
 Keppler served on the Sheboygan Common Council.
 In 1943, he served in the Wisconsin State Assembly.
 Keppler served in the United States Army during World War II and the Korean War.
 In 1961, Keppler began serving in the Wisconsin State Senate.
 In 1979, he was elected a Wisconsin Circuit Court judge, for Sheboygan County, Wisconsin.

 Keppler was married to Bertha Keppler.
 They had two children, Ernest Michael Keppler and Mary Keppler (Schmidt).